1401RavenClaw/SelfStudy_OpenCV/README.md

         There are factors that can affect image understand such as angles, colour composture and other optical disortions.

   Hands on:
     Here we are using Oracle VM VirtualBox Manager to open Ubuntu environment to test code in python.

+## **Day 2 : 01/10/2019**
+ - Chapter 3 : Environment setup & running first code
+        Completed settings up environment to run sample codes from jupyter notebook and also ran few examples.

+ - Chapter 4 : Introduction to machine learning and neural networks, here we say different types of superised learning.

+Types of machine learning modules:
+   - Supervised learning (with expected segrigation)
+   - Unsupervised learning (with unexpected segrigation, involves clustering)
+   - Self supervised learning (lables data)
+   - Reinforced learning (learning from failures, when ever module faces failure it will learn not to fail in same scenario)

+Also we learned how nodes process weigths, seeing into the topic we learned of a term called bias.